Privacy Protection Declaration

 Collected information and data and data collection methods

-The Guild website includes both an Internet site accessible to the public and an intranet reserved to certain users.
+The Guild website includes both an Internet site accessible to the public and an intranet reserved for certain users.

 Personal information and data that may be collected while visiting the site include: